kun-shukla/ci-p3-mind-flora-django/README.md

 ![login page](assets/docs/readme-images/login-page.webp)
 ![leave a comment](assets/docs/readme-images/leave-comment.webp)

-- On clicking the 'Login' link in the nav bar, registered users can login with thier username and password
+- On clicking the 'Login' link in the nav bar, registered users can login with their username and password
 - Once logged in, users can then leave a comment on a selected post on the 'post details' page in the 'Leave a comment' section
 - Once a comment is submitted by the user it appears in the 'Comments' section (visible only to the commenter until it is approved by an admin)